Controlling patch generation

 This tells whether the patch generated from the commit is already in the

 spec-file.
 The value is a YAML Boolean.
-If True
+If True, the spec-file is not

 updated with this patch.
-Defaults to False
+Defaults to False.

 Ignore-patch